astropy/astropy/docs/units/equivalencies.rst

 ..
 EXAMPLE START: Converting Brightness Temperature and Surface Brightness Equivalency

+The :func:`~astropy.units.equivalencies.brightness_temperature` equivalency
-The `~astropy.units.equivalencies.brightness_temperature` equivalency requires the beam area and frequency as arguments.
+requires the beam area and frequency as arguments.
 Recalling that the area of a 2D Gaussian is :math:`2 \pi \sigma^2` (see `wikipedia
 <https://en.wikipedia.org/wiki/Gaussian_function#Two-dimensional_Gaussian_function>`_),
 here is an example::